charlespnh/charlespnh/README.md

 ### Hi there 👋

-⚡I'm currently a Computer Science undergrad @ Carleton University, with an interest in back-end/infra/big data
+⚡I'm a Computer Science undergrad @ Carleton University, with an interest in back-end/infra/big data

 - 🔭 I’m currently contributing to open-source big data projects
 - 💻 I love working at the intersection of data structures & algorithms and real-world technical challenges